While 23% of jobs have been lost in the manufacturing sector in the last 5 years, professional service jobs have increased by 35%.

 Nurture Your Leads

 Another important aspect of inbound marketing is nurturing.
-Once you have a prospect’s email address, you have a channel to communicate with them.
+Once you’re done with your inbound and outbound lead generation, you begin on nurturing straight away.
 A nurturing email campaign takes a certain path, depending on what the user does.
+If you have a prospect’s email address, you have a channel to communicate with them.

 After the follow-up email, you may send them a second email recommending some more content based on the topic of the eBook or something specific to their industry.
 If the user opens that email, you’ll know they are starting to engage more with your brand.